Other Mission Projects

 Our congregation maintains a food pantry for members and others requiring assistance to make ends meet.
 Contact the church office for more information.

 Doorways: Local Food Pantry

-This Faith and Food Pantry open on Saturday mornings is supported by area churches and groups working together.
+Doorways Food Pantry is open on Saturday mornings is supported by area churches and groups working together.
 Members of the church serve on the Board and provide assistance in a variety of ways.

 Can and Bottle Collection

 This is a contribution toward cleaning up our environment.
 The cans and bottles are sorted weekly and taken to the recycle center.
 The money raised from this project goes to hunger and justice concerns.

 Part of our mission commitment is to keep the environment clean.
 We are part of the State of Massachusetts Department of Transportation’s ‘Adopt A Highway’ Clean-up Program.
 Our Adopted Highway is Highway is along Route 114A spanning from our church at 600 Fall River Avenue in Seekonk, extending north to the Rhode Island State line.
 From April to November, volunteers from the church pick up litter and keep our highway clean.
 Litter is collected in yellow sacks and picked up by the highway department.
 The number of bags and volunteers is recorded and kept by the highway department.